medialize/sass.js/Readme.md

 // register a set of files to be (synchronously) loaded when required
 // see chapter »Working With Files« below Sass.lazyFiles(remoteUrlBase, localDirectory, filesMap, function callback() {});

+// intercept file loading requests from libsass Sass.importer(function(request, done) {
+  // (object) request
+  // (string) request.current path libsass wants to load (content of »@import "<path>";«)
+  // (string) request.previous absolute path of previously imported file ("stdin" if first)
+  // (string) request.resolved currentPath resolved against previousPath
+  // (string) request.path absolute path in file system, null if not found
+  // -------------------------------
+  // (object) result
+  // (string) result.path the absolute path to load from file system
+  // (string) result.content the content to use instead of loading a file
+  // (string) result.error the error message to print and abort the compilation

+  // asynchronous callback
+  done(result);
+});
 ```

 ### `compile()` Response Object